AimeeRose/aimeerose.github.io/_posts/2015-02-09-is-it-cold-today.markdown

 <br />
 <br />

 From this question arose **[weather-widgets.aimeeb.com](http://weather-widgets.aimeeb.com)**.
-Using the forecast.io, Google Geocode and flickr APIs I have created the first two widgets:
+Using the forecast.io, Google Geocode and flickr APIs, the first two widgets are:
 <br />
 <br />